The Ultimate Family Travel Bucket List: 119 Adventures Around the World

 4. Stay in a Castle in Ireland

 We arrived after dark on a rainy night, so we didn’t get to explore the grounds as much as I would have liked.
 It feels very grand to pass a suit of armor on your way down to dinner!

 5. Swim with Wild Dolphins in the Azores

 The Azores are nine volcanic islands in the North Atlantic with a population of just under 250,000 people.
 They are an autonomous region of Portugal, with a subtropical climate.
 The Azores are a 2 1/2 hour flight from Lisbon.

 The beaches are rocky and the terrain is wild- you’ll find geothermal hot springs, active volcanos, and natural lava swimming holes.
-These islands are a great place for whale watching and dolphin experiences.
+These islands are great places for whale watching and dolphin experiences.

 6. Sing Do-Re-Mi in Salzburg, Austria